 Why have radiation therapy?

 Radiation therapy is an effective, highly targeted treatment that uses beams of energy to kill cancer cells.
 Doctors often use radiation therapy to kill cancer cells that may remain after surgery.
 This lowers the risk of cancer coming back.
-For many patients, radiation can be paired with lumpectomy to avoid a mastectomy.
+For many patients, radiation therapy can be paired with lumpectomy to avoid a mastectomy.

 If you need radiation therapy, your radiation oncologist will go over which options make the most sense for you.

 Doctors work together at the OHSU breast cancer clinic.
 Your surgeon and radiation oncologist plan procedures as a team, giving you seamless care and access to all appropriate options.

-They also participate in research, with a key goal of achieving the best results with the least amount of therapy.
+They also take part in research, with a key goal of achieving the best results with the least amount of therapy.
 Current clinical trials, for example, are looking at:

 Protecting your heart